Meshack-pi/Meshack-pi/README.md

 - 🎓 I’m a **CS student** with a deep passion for **Problem Solving** and **Mathematics**.
 - 🔎 I love diving deep into **Data Structures & Algorithms**, especially in **C++**.
-- 🧮 I believe math is the secret weapon of great programmers.
+- 🧮 I believe Math is the secret weapon of great programmers.
 - ⚡ I occasionally dive into the world of **Web Scraping** using **Python** to extract, automate, and explore.
-- 🏸 When not coding, you'll find me on the badminton court smashing birdies!
+- 🏸 When not coding, you'll find me on the Badminton court smashing birdies!
 - Maybe you might find me binge watching or jogging
 - ☕ **Consistency = Coffee + Code + Curiosity**